Absolutely convex sets of large Szlenk index: Structure of Banach spaces of large Szlenk index

 which completes the proof of the theorem. \end{proof}

-Two applications of Theorem~\ref{oopsblah} were used in the proof of Theorem~\ref{firstbasistheorem} - the first to achieve separable reduction and the second to obtain a {\em shrinking} basic sequence.
-Clearly, if $X$ is assumed norm separable then only one application of Theorem~\ref{oopsblah} is required, in which case the number $65$ in (\ref{wuppertare}) may be replaced by $8+\theta$ for any $\theta>0$.
-Moreover, in the general case we may replace $65$ by $16+\theta$ for any $\theta>0$; this is achieved by proving a version of Lemma~3.4 of \cite{Lancien1996} for families $(\epsilon_n)_{n<\omega}\subseteq (0,\infty)$ and blossomed trees $((\tee_n,\preceq_n))_{n<\omega}$ (as in the proof Theorem~\ref{oopsblah}), then applying this generalisation of Lemma~3.4 of \cite{Lancien1996} to achieve separable reduction in the proof of Theorem~\ref{firstbasistheorem} with $\epsilon/2$ (rather than $\epsilon/(8+\theta)$) replacing $\epsilon$.
+Two applications of \cref{oopsblah} were used in the proof of \cref{firstbasistheorem} - the first to achieve separable reduction and the second to obtain a \emph{shrinking} basic sequence.
+Clearly, if $X$ is assumed norm separable then only one application of \cref{oopsblah} is required, in which case the number $65$ in \cref{wuppertare} may be replaced by $8+\theta$ for any $\theta>0$.
+Moreover, in the general case we may replace $65$ by $16+\theta$ for any $\theta>0$; this is achieved by proving a version of Lemma~3.4 of \textcite{Lancien1996} for families $(\epsilon_n)_{n<\omega}\subseteq (0,\infty)$ and blossomed trees $((\tee_n,\preceq_n))_{n<\omega}$ (as in the proof \cref{oopsblah}), then applying this generalisation of Lemma~3.4 of \textcite{Lancien1996} to achieve separable reduction in the proof of \cref{firstbasistheorem} with $\epsilon/2$ (rather than $\epsilon/(8+\theta)$) replacing $\epsilon$.

-We now turn our attention to quotients.
-Our main result in this direction is the following: \begin{theorem} Let $X$ be an infinite dimensional Banach space with separable dual and let $\delta>0$.
-Then there exists a subspace $Z\subseteq X$ such that $X/Z$ has a shrinking basis with basis constant not exceeding $1+\delta$ and such that